Visa name

 How much income do I need for the UAE digital nomad visa?

-The Virtual Working Programme (Dubai) / Remote Work Visa requires approximately 3,500 USD monthly (about $3,500 per month in USD equivalent).
-This threshold is set by UAE's government and is updated periodically — always verify the current figure with the official source before applying.
-Income must typically be demonstrated with 3-12 months of bank statements or pay stubs, depending on the consulate.
+The Virtual Working Programme (Dubai) / Remote Work Visa asks for roughly 3,500 USD monthly (about $3,500 per month in USD).
+UAE's government reviews this number periodically, so always confirm it with the official source before applying.
+You will usually need to prove the income with 3-12 months of bank statements or pay stubs, depending on which consulate you work with.

 How long can I stay in UAE on this visa?

 Duration: 1 year, renewable annually.
-This visa does not count toward permanent residency; it is a dedicated remote worker route with defined time limits.
+This is a dedicated remote worker route with fixed time limits; it does not count toward permanent residency.

 Do I have to pay UAE income tax as a digital nomad?

 The UAE has no personal income tax.
-Employment income, freelance income, and capital gains earned by individuals are not taxed at the federal or emirate level.
-A federal corporate tax of 9% applies to business profits above AED 375,000 (roughly $102,000 USD), but individual wages remain tax-free.
-Mandatory 5% VAT applies to most goods and services.
+Employment income, freelance income, and individual capital gains are not taxed at the federal or emirate level.
+A federal corporate tax of 9% applies to business profits above AED 375,000 (roughly $102,000 USD), but individual wages stay tax-free.
+A 5% VAT applies to most goods and services.

 Can I bring my family on the UAE nomad visa?